Akhil8448714766/RestAssuredPractice/README.md

 # RestAssuredPractice
-I will be practicing to automate all the RestAPis in this project
+I will be practicing to automate all the RestAPis in this project.